Ultrasound-switchable fluorescence imaging: Imaging contrast agents

-The first type is fluorophore-quencher-labeled microbubble which is first discovered by Yuan in 2019, and developed by Liu et al. in 2014.The basic principle of this type of contrast agent is to change the fluorophore concentration on the microbubble surface.
-In 2000, Morgan et al. found that negative ultrasould wave can make the microbubble several times bigger.
-As a result, the distance between quencher and fluorophore on microbubble surface become larger (the concentration of the flurophore on the surface are reduced) which means the quenching efficiency is extremely decreased and the fluorophore shows high emission efficiency (ON state).
+The first type is fluorophore-quencher-labeled microbubble which is first discovered by Yuan in 2019, and developed by Liu et al. in 2014.
+The basic principle of this type of contrast agent is to change the fluorophore concentration on the microbubble surface.
+In 2000, Morgan et al. found that negative ultrasound wave can make the microbubble several times bigger.
+As a result, the distance between quencher and fluorophore on microbubble surface become larger (the concentration of the fluorophore on the surface are reduced) which means the quenching efficiency is extremely decreased and the fluorophore shows high emission efficiency (ON state).
 The microbubble outside the ultrasound focal zone keep the same small size during the whole process, so the quenching efficiency is always high enough to suppress the fluorophore emission (OFF state).